Online scams: how to spot fraud and stay safe on the web

 7 min read

-With so many of us relying on deliveries these days and choosing to shop online, it’s also important to learn to recognize potential online scams that trick people into handing over their personal information.
-Don’t worry too much though—this article will guide you through everything you need to know to stay safe online and remain vigilant while on the web, especially on social media platforms and private messaging services.
+With so many of us relying on deliveries these days and choosing to shop online, it’s also important to learn to recognize potential online scams that trick people into handing over personal information.
+Don’t worry too much though—this article will guide you through a few things you need to keep in mind to stay safe online and remain vigilant while on the web, especially on social media platforms and private messaging services.

-But first thing’s first, what is internet fraud exactly?
-Well, the term refers to crime which takes place online via well-known websites and mobile applications.
-Generally, it’s much easier for cyber-criminals to take advantage of individuals online rather than attempt this through face-to-face interactions.
+But first thing’s first, what is online fraud exactly?
+Well, the term refers to crime which takes place on the internet via well-known websites and mobile applications.
+Generally, it’s much easier for cyber-criminals to take advantage of individuals online rather than attempt fraud through face-to-face interactions.

 And of course, internet fraud is big business: according to a report by the European Central Bank (ECB), fraudulent transactions actually account for €1.8 billion annually!
 Fortunately, there are ways to protect yourself.
 The very first step is becoming more aware of the common techniques used by criminals to defraud unsuspecting individuals.